 Remember to make reservations in advance and double check each event's website for information about parking, admission costs, and timing of the events.
 While most of these events take place from Good Friday, March 31 to Easter Sunday, April 1, 2018, some happen the weekend before Easter, too.

-- Easter Events at the Cottonwood Mall take place from March 8 through 31, 2018, but the highlights of the festivities take place on March 25 and 26: Pet Pics With the Bunny and Kid X Eggstravaganza.
+Easter Events at the Cottonwood Mall take place from March 8 through 31, 2018, but the highlights of the festivities take place on March 25 and 26: Pet Pics With the Bunny and Kid X Eggstravaganza.
 You can visit with the bunny or get your pets' pictures taken with this holiday mascot on Pet Pics day, and the Kid X Eggstravaganza features an egg hunt, exciting prizes, and fun activities like egg decorating.
+You can also visit the Coronado Mall for more Easter Bunny photo opportunities for children and pets alike.